jasonHYLam/weather-app/README.md

 - Using imported icons
 - Using async/await to fetch weather API data, and pause the proceeding code until fetched.
 - Created a staggered background.
+Requires setting the ::before pseudo element to have z-index: -1.